-Ryan asked his friend about how he outlines his books.
-He told him it's as simple as this: answer two types of questions.
+When Ryan asked his friend about how he outlines his books, his friend told him it's as simple as answering two types of questions.
 There are the questions people actually ask and the questions they should be asking.
 In the case of a nonfiction book, you want your chapter titles to be the questions people ask.
-Then, the subheadings are made from the questions you find people should be asking.
+Then, the subheadings are made from the questions you believe people should be asking.

 The best part about this advice is that it works for article writing, too.
 As someone who used to be rather allergic to traditional outlining, this simple approach is refreshing.
 But, while it looks simple on the surface, how easy is it to know what questions to ask, and how can it help you write better articles?

 The type of research involved in finding the questions people ask on a regular basis on a given subject used to be rather time consuming.
 Fortunately, today we have good old Google Autocomplete to give us a treasure trove of what people actually search around a given word or phrase.
 Bing, Yahoo, and other search engines offer a similar question to help us dredge up further ideas.

 The idea is that if an autocomplete feature is suggesting particular search queries, then there’s obviously more than a handful of people asking that same question.
 These autocomplete features are helpful places to begin keyword research for your articles.
 Or are they?

 As I set to writing on this topic, I ended up asking myself: ”What if the best questions people want to ask aren't even being typed into Google?”
 Now, that is a question that I wouldn’t see people typing into Google!
 It's funny how when you start asking yourself questions how you come up with more questions.

 What Are the Questions People Aren’t Asking Google?